Abhishek3777/course-demo/README.md

-this is just the demo from the course on learning github
+this is just the demo from the course on learning GitHub change 1